einzige/pose/readme.md

 class MyClass < ActiveRecord::Base

   # This line makes your class searchable.
-  # The given block must return the searchble content as a string.
+  # The given block must return the searchable content as a string.
   posify do

     # Only active instances should show up in search results.